 - Swelling directly over the bony prominence of the tip of the elbow

-- Slightly limited motion of the elbow
+- Limited range of motion of the elbow

 The follow are signs of infection within the bursa.
 If you experience these symptoms, you should alert your doctor so he or she can evaluate for the possibility of an infected elbow bursitis: